Where to take bottles and cans

 Stores without reverse vending machines

 Stores without reverse vending machines must take back deposit-marked bottles and cans of the same material that they sell, regardless of the product brand.
-So if they sell cans, they must take back all cans.
-If they sell plastic bottles, they must take all plastic bottles.
-The same applies to glass bottles.
+So if they sell cans, plastic- and glass bottles they must take back the cans and bottles they sell.

 A ‘pantstation’ (deposit return bank) is a building designed for the sole purpose of taking back empty bottles and cans so they can be recycled, melted and turned into new bottles and cans.
-The smart thing about them is that you can deliver up to 90 bottles and cans at a time in a special deposit sack from Dansk Retursystem, and the deposits are transferred into your bank account.
-It takes less than a minute, and you avoid sticky fingers.
+The smart thing about them is that you can deliver up to 120 bottles and cans in a minut and you avoid sticky fingers.
+See how it works and where too finde our pantstations.

 What do I do with cans purchased abroad?